Culinary herbs and spices have been used for flavoring, as preservative agents, and for their medical properties for centuries.

 For example India has the lowest rate of dementia and neurodegeneration, this has been shown to be partly due to the culture’s high intake of turmeric through foods, and countries that traditionally use more spices have lower rates of cancer.
 For example they looked at basil, garlic, and oregano in Italian and Greek cuisines, lemongrass, ginger, cilantro, and chili peppers in Thai food, and curry spices in Indian foods.

 Spices while small are mighty!
-Spices make up a small percentage of any meal you will eat with them, yet they offer more nutritional value than most carbs, proteins, and fats you will have on your plate — though those macronutrients which are necessary for survival (well there is debate out there if carbs are necessary for survival).
+Spices make up a small percentage of any meal you will eat with them, yet they offer more nutritional value than most carbs, proteins, and fats you will have on your plate — though those macronutrients are necessary for survival (well there is debate out there if carbs are necessary for survival).
 While the plants secondary metabolites, which are the active disease preventing mechanisms are not necessary for survival, they sure do make surviving easier and more pleasant.

 Spices are powerful antioxidants (preventing aging and oxidation of our body’s tissues) packed with vitamins, minerals, and phytonutrients that help to keep our immune system robust.
 Spices also help us digest and absorb our foods, give us pleasant tastes and aromas and make our meal times more pleasant and enjoyable.
 But spices don’t just need to be part of just your meals — you can spice up your life all day long with a few tips, reaping immense benefit from increasing your phytonutrient intake.